 - Training for the medical aide will be provided by a registered nurse who will evaluate the aide's ability at the end of the training.

 - The local authority must ensure that the medical aide has completed the necessary training.
-One must not employ a medical aide without such approval.
+A medical aide must not be employed without such approval.

 Application for the 2016/17 academic year